parthbhagwat22/Car-Price-Prediction-Model/README.md

-# 🚗 Used Car Price Prediction Model
+# 🚗Car Price Prediction Model

 A data-driven ML solution to estimate the price of used cars based on real-world features like mileage, engine specs, fuel type, etc. Includes full EDA, preprocessing, and model deployment via Streamlit.